Guide T4002 and Form T2125 for self-employed taxes

 Chapter 1 covers the fundamentals you need to get started with business tax reporting:

-- Business qualification: What activities count as a business for tax purposes
+- Business qualification: activities that count as a business for tax purposes

-- Income recognition: How to identify and report different types of business income
+- Income recognition: methods for identifying and reporting different types of business income

-- Record keeping: What documents you must maintain and how to organize them
+- Record keeping: documents you must maintain and how to organize them

-- Accounting methods: Who can use cash method versus accrual method reporting
+- Accounting methods: guidance on who can use cash method versus accrual method reporting

-- Installment payments: When self-employed individuals must make quarterly payments
+- Installment payments: requirements for when self-employed individuals must make quarterly payments

-- GST/HST registration: Requirements for businesses earning over $30,000 annually
+- GST/HST registration: obligations for businesses earning over $30,000 annually

-You must register for Goods and Services Tax (GST) and Harmonized Sales Tax (HST) when your business revenue exceeds $30,000 in any calendar quarter or year.
-Note that home daycare providers are usually exempt if they care for children under 14 for less than 24 hours a day.
+Home daycare providers are usually exempt from GST/HST registration if they care for children under 14 for less than 24 hours a day.

 Chapter 2: Income